fbpixelBlood in Stool (Faeces): Causes, Diagnosis, and Treatment | Thomson Medical

 During this procedure, if any abnormal growth (polyps) is found, it can be removed and tested for cancer.
 There are 3 minimally invasive diagnostics that are commonly performed, such as:

-Endoscopy: A tube is inserted through the throat to examine the upper digestive tract, such as the oesophagus, stomach, and upper part of the small intestine.
+• An endoscopy involves inserting a tube through the throat to examine the upper digestive tract, including the oesophagus, stomach, and the upper part of the small intestine.

-Enteroscopy: Similar to an endoscopy, it allows the healthcare provider to examine the entire small intestine, reaching deeper than an endoscopy can.
+• This procedure is similar to an endoscopy and allows the healthcare provider to examine the entire small intestine.

-This diagnostic procedure entails collecting a sample from your rectum, which is then sent to a laboratory for analysis.
-The lab will examine the sample to identify any bacteria that are causing an infection.
+To diagnose blood in your stool, your doctor may perform a rectal swab culture, collecting a sample from your rectum to send to a laboratory for analysis.
+The laboratory will examine the sample to identify any bacteria causing an infection.

-During this procedure, a contrast dye is injected into a vein.
-This dye makes the blood vessel more visible, highlighting the areas where the bleeding happened.
+Imaging tests such as CT angiography (a specialised type of CT scan) can help to identify the cause and location of bleeding.
+During the procedure, a contrast dye is injected into a vein.
+This dye makes the blood vessels more visible, highlighting the areas where the bleeding occurred.

 To diagnose what's causing the blood in the faeces, request an appointment at Thomson Medical.
 Our specialists will assist you throughout the diagnostic and treatment processes and provide personalised advice.